amzn/oss-dashboard/docs/README_2.md

 ### Phase 3 - Generate the dashboard

-An HTML dashboard is generated from the PostgreSQL Database (phase 1) and the analysis of the data (phase 2).
+An HTML dashboard is generated from the data and reviews.

 ## Further Instructions